Kyle Echarri: 2023–present: Transition to Leading Man Roles and Continued Success

 In May 2023, Echarri was announced to be part of a teen drama television series Senior High.
 He was one of the main cast of the show and was reunited with fellow Gold Squad member Andrea Brillantes under Dreamscape Entertainment production.
 He played the character of Robert "Obet" G. Santana.
-The series aired from August 28, 2023 to January 19, 2024 on Primetime TV.
+The series aired from August 28, 2023, to January 19, 2024, on Primetime TV.

 In December 2023, while still filming for his show Senior High, Echarri was announced by ABS-CBN to star in a new television series Pamilya Sagrado alongside award-winning actor Piolo Pascual, and Grae Fernandez.
-He played the character of Moises "Moi" Malonzo.
+He played the character of Moises "Moi" Malonzo wherein he won his first Best Actor award in a television series in the 21st Gawad Tanglaw Awards.
 The series is one of the final projects that was executively produced by famous veteran producer Roldeo "Deo" Endrinal before his death on February 3, 2024.
 The series aired from June 17-November 15, 2025 on Primetime TV.

 After the success of the show Pamilya Sagrado, Echarri and Pascual were set to top-bill in an action-drama film for the first time.
 They will star in the movie titled The Ride.
 The film is about a father and son on the run.
 After 2+ years in the making, the movie was released on September 24, 2025.
 On the night of the movie premiere, Echarri was very emotional watching himself pull off the last scene.
 The young actor shared that he had to film his last heavy drama scene the day before he found out that his little sister has died.